skillrepos/cursor/labs.md

 <br><br>

 5. Now let's create an `AGENTS.md` file. `AGENTS.md` guides autonomous AI Agents through complex, multi-step tasks.
-Create the file in the same way as you did for the .cursorrules one.
+Create the file in the same way as you did for the .cursorrules one and save it.

 ![Creating AGENTS.md file](./images/cursor26.png?raw=true "Creating AGENTS.md file")